Financial-Times/dotcom-page-kit/packages/dotcom-ui-base-styles/sass/README.md

 ```

 #### logos
-A mixin for getting logos (or other origami imageset images)
+A mixin for getting logos (or other Origami imageset images)
 ```
 nGetImage(
 	$image-type,
 	$image-name,
 	$color: null,
 	$container-width: 128,
-	$container-height: null,
+	$container-height: null
-	$apply-base-styles: true,
-	$apply-width-height: true
 )
 ```
 #### util
-See https://github.com/Financial-Times/n-ui-foundations/blob/master/util/README.md for a full list of utility classes
+See https://github.com/Financial-Times/n-ui-foundations/blob/master/util/README.md for a full list of utility classes.

-#### typography
-Includes one mixin `nLinksTopic($inversed: null)` for generating styles for topics

 ### JS